 Overview

-We offer several pathways toward RN licensure:
+We offer several RN pathways:

-1) Traditional ASN-RN Program (4 semesters)
+1) Traditional ASN-RN Program (4 semesters: Fall/Spring/Fall/Spring)

-2) For existing LPN’s (see “Current LPN’s) header below for more information.
+3) For existing LPN’s (see “Current LPN’s) header below for more information.

 - LPN-RN Bridge Program